 10 Tips for Writing Fast Mathematica Code

-December 7, 2011 — Jon McLoone, International Business & Strategic Development
+December 7, 2011 — Jon McLoone, Director, Technical Communication & Strategy

 When people tell me that Mathematica isn’t fast enough, I usually ask to see the offending code and often find that the problem isn’t a lack in Mathematica‘s performance, but sub-optimal use of Mathematica.
 I thought I would share the list of things that I look for first when trying to optimize Mathematica code.

 1. Use floating-point numbers if you can, and use them early.

 Of the most common issues that I see when I review slow code is that the programmer has inadvertently asked Mathematica to do things more carefully than needed.
 Unnecessary use of exact arithmetic is the most common case.